gdimitriu/xsdautoupgrade/README.md

 - This project need jdk 1.8 for compile and runtime.

 - To run the unitests from eclipse the maven update is need and then the jar from xsdautoupgrade-autogenerate/lib and the xsdautoupgrade-autogenerate-1.0.0-SNAPSHOOT.jar should be put into the classpath.
+- The name of the schema should be schema.xsd if the schema is generated using streams.

 The version 1.0.0-SNAPSHOT has only unitests: